 However, before you lodge a complaint, please read the following information to determine:

-An issue is an enquiry, request, feedback or general query in connection with any aspect of RMIT which you have not yet tried to resolve.
 If you are unsure where to go or who to contact to resolve your issue, you can find useful information and assistance by clicking below.

 Student administration issues

 RMIT Connect is an online service that can provide answers and guidance in relation to a wide range of student administration queries and problems, including enrolment, student identification cards, tuition fees, financial assistance, exams, results and graduation.
 Students can also quickly and easily request services and support via RMIT Connect.

 Student essentials also provide useful information about administrative processes and requirements.

 RMIT Connect can also provide information, advice and guidance regarding a range of academic issues, including timetabling, program and course information, applying for a leave of absence and special consideration.

 RMIT School and College Staff can provide useful information, assistance and support in connection with a wide range of academic issues that relate specifically to your program of study, for example, a lecturer, course coordinator, or program manager.

 IT Services for Students Service and Support Centre can provide information, advice and assistance in connection with all your information technology queries, issues or problems, including any issues with audio-visual equipment.

 Facility or maintenance issues